gt-etextiles-hacking/Hack-a-Jacket/Pods/JacquardToolkit/README.md

 # JacquardToolkit

-JacquardToolkit is a iOS frameowork to enable developers to develop their own applications using their Levi's Jacquard...
+JacquardToolkit is a iOS frameowork to enable developers to develop their own applications using their Levi's Jacquard Technology...

 # New Features